 BYLAWS of the League of Women Voters of Tompkins County

-Section 1.
-The name of this organization shall be the League of Women Voters of Tompkins County, hereinafter referred to in these bylaws as LWVTC.
+The name of this organization shall be League of Women Voters of Tompkins County, hereinafter referred to in these bylaws as LWVTC or as the League.

-The LWVTC is an integral part of the League of Women Voters of the United States and of the League of Women Voters of New York State, hereinafter referred to in these bylaws as LWVUS and LWVNYS, respectively.
+This local League is an integral part of the League of Women Voters of the United States, hereinafter referred to in these bylaws as LWVUS and of the League of Women Voters of New York hereinafter referred to in these bylaws as LWVNYS.

 ARTICLE II

-Sec.
-1. Purposes.
-The purposes of the LWVUS are to promote political responsibility through informed and active participation in government and to act on selected governmental issues.
+Section 1.
+Purposes.
+The purposes of the LWVTC are to promote political responsibility through informed and active participation in government and to act on selected governmental issues.

-Sec.
-2. Policies.
-The policies of the LWVUS are
+Section 2.
+Policies.
+The policies of LWVTC are

 ARTICLE III